RE-PO: Robust Enhanced Policy Optimization as a General Framework for LLM Alignment: Methodology

 \paragraph{M-Step: weighted parameter update.} In the M-step, we update the policy parameters $\theta$ and reliabilities $\boldsymbol{\eta}$ using the confidences $w_i^{(t)}$ computed in the E-step.
 This step conveniently separates into two independent updates.

 First, the policy is updated by minimizing a weighted loss function.
-As established in Assumption 2, our probabilistic model for $p(y_w \succ^\ast y_l)$ allows LCPO to work with any preference loss $\mathcal{L}_{\text{pref}}$, making it a versatile meta-framework.
-The general LCPO loss is:
+As established in Assumption 2, our probabilistic model for $p(y_w \succ^\ast y_l)$ can be instantiated with multiple preference losses $\mathcal{L}_{\text{pref}}$, making RE-PO a practical meta-framework across common objectives.
+The general RE-PO loss is:

 Second, the reliability $\eta_k$ for each annotator is updated to the average confidence of all labels they provided.
 This has a simple and efficient closed-form solution:

 Here we define the index set of labeled pairs as $\mathcal{I}_k = \{\, i: k_i = k \,\}$, and the number of labels as $N_k$.